Antosha2022/Antosha2022/README.md

 - 👋 Hi, I’m Anton Marchenko

-# course PHP-Backend
+# PHP-Backend course
-## Best student in group, the first passed and successfully defended the diploma project
+## The best student in the group, the first to pass and successfully defend the diploma project
 https://itproger.com/ua/student/0b88d54854ea63a36972169714246877/back-end/guest

 ### Diploma (pdf)